dib-lab/dibsi/index.md

 ## Other information

+Stay tuned for more information about the Carpentry workshops and West Coast Carpentry-Con!

-Keep up to date by [joining our mailing list](http://lists.idyll.org/listinfo/dibsi-2017-interest). @CTB
+Keep up to date by [joining the dibsi-announce mailing list](https://groups.io/g/dibsi-announce/join).

 [General information for attendees](ATTENDEES.html)